avrelian/jasmine2-custom-message/README.md

 ## Lenient

-You can pass any primitive value instead of message function.
+You can pass any primitive value (except `null` and `undefined`) or an object instead of a message function.

 #### Example